-Note that some brackets are not produced with consistent hole pattern location and spacing.
+Note: The brackets from some manufacturers are not produced with consistent hole pattern location and spacing.
 In some cases it may be necessary to enlarge a hole or holes, or even re-drill the odd hole in a bracket.

 (Refer to the pictures showing various types of pedal bar mounting brackets, no modifications to these brackets were necessary.)